enkidevs/curriculum/python/core/control-structures-ii/README.md

 name: Control Structures II

-description: More fundamental control structures of Python.
+description: More operators to help you take control.

 insights:
   - the-in-operator